-Com- Description Vendor po- nent findface- Service that uses neural networks to detect a face in an image and extract a face biometric Ntech extractio n-sample (feature vector).
+Com- Description Vendor po- nent findface- extraction n-sample (feature vector).
 CPU- or GPU-acceleration.
-Lab api own findface- Service that implements HTTP API for face detection and face recognition. deploysf-api ment findface- Service that provides interaction between the findface-sf-api service and the biomet- 1 tarantool - ric database (database that stores face biometric samples) powered by Tarantool. server findface- NginX-based web server used as a storage for original images, thumbnails and normalized 1 upload face images. findface- Service used to define processing directives for detected faces.
-In FindFace Security, its func- 1 faceroute r tions are performed by findface-security (see FindFace Security Application Mod- ule).
-If necessary, you can still deploy and enable this component for integration purposes (see Plugins). findface- Service, part of the video face detection module, that is used for managing the video face video- detection functionality, configuring the video face detector settings and specifying the list of manager to-be-processed video streams. findface- Service, part of the video face detection module, that recognizes a face in the video and posts 1 video- its normalized image, full frame and metadata (such as the camera ID and detection time) to worker the findface-facerouter service for further processing according to given directives.
-CPU- or GPU-acceleration. findface- License server which interfaces with the NtechLab Global License Server or a USB dongle 1 ntls to verify the license of your FindFace Security instance.
-Taran- Third-party software which implements the biometric database that stores extracted biomet- Tarantool ric samples (feature vectors) and face identification events.
+Lab api own findface- Service that implements HTTP API for face detection and face recognition. sf-api ment findface- Service that provides interaction between the findface-sf-api service and the biomet- tarantool - ric database (database that stores face biometric samples) powered by Tarantool. server findface- NginX-based web server used as a storage for original images, thumbnails and normalized upload face images. findface- Service used to define processing directives for detected faces.
+In FindFace Security, its func- faceroute r tions are performed by findface-security (see FindFace Security Application Mod- ule ).
+If necessary, you can still deploy and enable this component for integration purposes (see Plugins ). findface- Service, part of the video face detection module, that is used for managing the video face video- detection functionality, configuring the video face detector settings and specifying the list of manager to-be-processed video streams. findface- Service, part of the video face detection module, that recognizes a face in the video and posts video- its normalized image, full frame and metadata (such as the camera ID and detection time) to worker the findface-facerouter service for further processing according to given directives.
+CPU- or GPU-acceleration. findface- License server which interfaces with the NtechLab Global License Server or a USB dongle ntls to verify the license of your FindFace Security instance.
+Taran- Third-party software which implements the biometric database that stores extracted biomet- Taran- tool ric samples (feature vectors) and face identification events.
 The system data, dossiers, user tool accounts, and camera settings are stored in PostgreSQL (part of the FindFace Security appli- cation module). etcd Third-party software that implements a distributed key-value store for etcd findface-video-manager.
 Used as a coordination service in the distributed system, providing the video face detector with fault tolerance.
 NginX Third-party software which implements the system web interfaces. nginx mem- Third-party software which implements a distributed memory caching system.
-Used by memcached findface-extraction-api as a temporary storage for extracted face biometric sam- cached ples before they are written to the biometric database powered by Tarantool.
+Used by mem- cached findface-extraction-api as a temporary storage for extracted face biometric sam- cached ples before they are written to the biometric database powered by Tarantool.